Month: June 2015

 We ended our tour of the area with a trip up to Boot Hill Cemetery.

 All in all, it wasn’t a horrible day.
-The drive to get there was beautiful and the picnic lunch along with the panning for gold are great memories!
+The drive to get there was beautiful and the picnic lunch along with the panning for gold are all great memories!

 See y’all down the road!